JAlbertCode/prompt-marketplace/README.md

 # Sonar Prompt Marketplace

-A web application for browsing, running, and creating AI prompts powered by the Perplexity Sonar API.
+A web application for browsing, running, and creating AI prompts powered by the Perplexity Sonar API and OpenAI DALL-E image generation.

 ## Project Overview

-Sonar Prompt Marketplace is a platform where users can:
+PromptFlow Marketplace is a platform where users can:

-- Browse a curated list of optimized prompts
+- Browse a curated list of optimized prompts for text and image generation
 - Run prompts with custom inputs and view results in real-time
-- Create and publish their own prompts
+- Create and publish their own prompts with optional creator fees
-- Manage credits for prompt execution
+- Use credit system to manage prompt execution costs
-- Access webhook URLs for external automation (optional feature)
+- Share generated outputs directly on the platform
+- Unlock prompts to access system prompts for learning

 ## Tech Stack